epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-11-28-awesome-statusbar-arrow.markdown

 * [https://github.com/streetturtle/awesome-wm-widgets](https://github.com/streetturtle/awesome-wm-widgets)

-These will be a very interseting discussion, but unfortunately, this is beyond of my blog scope.
+These will be a very interesting discussion, but unfortunately, this is beyond of my blog scope.

 #### Farewell